 There is an abundance of walking and hiking on our doorstep and you’re only a short drive from the high mountains where marked trails lead to gorgeous glacial lakes and a huge array of wildlife.
 Etang de Lers, Etang de Soulcem and Plateau de Beille are amongst our favourites.

-If you can tear yourself away from the pool, you can enjoy open-water swimming and kayaking on the L’Hers river as it passes by the bottom of our garden.
+If you can tear yourself away from the pool, you can enjoy wild swimming and kayaking on the L’Hers river as it passes by the bottom of our garden.
 The Ariège and Aude rivers also offer excellent kayaking as well as canyoning and white-water rafting and there are several lakes within an hour of Zero Neuf where you can windsurf, wakeboard and sail.
 There is top grade trout and salmon fishing on the Ariège River, along numerous mountain streams and on glacial lakes high in up in the Pyrénées.
 The season runs from March to September.

 Zero Neuf is open all year round and for winter sports enthusiasts, you are an hour from the ski slopes.
 You have several resorts to chose from but Ax-Les-Thermes is the largest and is our go-to station.